 The dryer sounds a signal to let you know when the cycle is finished.
-The signal is not adjustable but can be turned off (on some models).
+The signal is not adjustable, but can be turned off (on some models).
+If your model has an End of Cycle signal selector, see page 11.

-The signal is helpful when you are drying permanent press, synthetics, and other items that should be taken out as soon as the dryer stops.
+The signal is helpful when you are drying permanent press, synthetics and other items that should be taken out as soon as the dryer stops.